mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 PERHAPS BRING UP UP TO DATE ISSUE OF TRANSFER. - BUT PERHAPS LEAVE FOR CONCLUSION.
 NOTE ALSO THE BALANCE BETWEEN CT CONCRETE SKILLS AND TRANSFER IN [@kynigos_modifying_2020]

-#### Observations on abstract / concrete dimensions in my data - MERGE WITH BELOW - OR BE CLEAR HOW DIFFERENT DATA / ANALYSIS
+### Observations on abstract / concrete dimensions in my data related to gameplay design patterns.

+MERGE WITH BELOW SECTION - OR BE CLEAR HOW DIFFERENT DATA / ANALYSIS

+To explore the findings of last chapter in relation to this exploration of the nature and purpose of abstraction in guiding frameworks in learning programming, I return to research on the use of gameplay design patterns.

+ANYTHING HERE ON REPENNING?

+In the research of Eriksson et al on GDPs and young people codesigning a game with researchers [-@eriksson_using_2019], the positioning as GDPs as an intermediate construct between general theoies and more concrete implementation.
+While, the nature of the  theories are not clearly articulated, the field in question, that of Child-Computer Interaction (CCI) [@lehnert_childcomputer_2022], has its domain theories which are less accessible to children than the framework of GDPS.

+In summary, Eriksson et al. note the utility of GDP concepts as a lingua franca, to help framing of analysis, to help the inspiration of participants.
+It should be noted that much of this analysis of the use of GDPs focused on the researcher perspective rather than that of participants.
+Thus following section develops this line of research making more explicit the observed and potential uses in participant game making, as tools by facilitator and researchers.
+It also explores the positioning of GDPs as an intermediate framework between concrete implementation and the more abstract frameworks articulate above.

+#### **Addressing utility for participants**

 Recapping previous examples in vignettes. etc.

-**Addressing utility for participants**

 In computing eduction pattern based instruction has benefits of making complex problems more modular and concrete [@muller_almost_2004-1; @waite_teaching_2021].